alli-ants/alli-ants/README.md

 ### <h1 align="center" > Contact Us </h1>

 Thank you for your interest in our association!
-If you would like to get involved or learn more about NeoGreenLife, please contact us  [here](mailto:mobiusassociation@gmail.com)
+If you would like to get involved or learn more about Mobius, please contact us  [here](mailto:mobiusassociation@gmail.com)

 Thank you for your support of sustainable technology and innovation!